skingdev/fresco-bakery/tutorial.md

 If the website doesn't come up, bring up the development tools in Chrome or Firefox (or IE if you absolutely have to, as a last resort, and don't have access to the internet to download Chrome or Firefox).

 In the console screen within the development tools, you can view errors, etc.  We will eventually try to address the most common errors within this post, but until then, a great source for debugging any errors is [stackoverflow](http://stackoverflow.com/).

+__Note:__ Another thing to note as you are going through this tutorial is that as we are adding files, you may not notice the changes taking effect in the browser.
+If this happens, just stop the `grunt serve` from running (usually something similar to Ctrl-c), and then start it back up again.

 ## Application requirements